Savannah Conner

 Cindy Palen

 When life seems overwhelming, and negative thoughts tend to prevail, we sometimes need help navigating through these troubled times.
 My passion in counseling is to help you overcome obstacles to your peace of mind.
 I seek to provide a confidential, non-judgmental space for you to work through hardships and distress.
-I work with both adults, adolescents and children who are struggling with depression, anxiety, trauma, relationship struggles, and grief.
-It is one of my desires to help people work through past or present trauma.
-I am certified in Eye Movement Desensitization and Reprocessing (EMDR) as well as other trauma-focused techniques.
-I have a bachelor’s degree in Social Work from Missouri State University, and a master’s degree in Clinical Mental Health Counseling from Regent University.
+I work with adults, adolescents, and children who are struggling with depression, anxiety, trauma, relationship struggles, grief, eating disorders, and other barriers to well-being.
+In addition to alleviating present emotional distress, I desire to help you work through past or present trauma.
+I am certified in Eye Movement Desensitization and Reprocessing (EMDR) and use other trauma-focused techniques.
+I have a bachelor’s degree in social work from Missouri State University, a master’s degree in Clinical Mental Health Counseling from Regent University, and a Ph.D. in Counselor Education and Supervision from Regent University.
 I am a Licensed Professional Counselor (LPC) and a Nationally Certified Counselor (NCC).
 It is my hope that all who struggle will find the peace and restoration they desire.

 Mollie Reddin